RajGhugare19/RL-algorithms/REINFORCE/README.md

 ### Observations:
-This method theoretically seems to work in expectation terms, but for individual trails often gives sub-optimal results.The new data generated depends upon previous policy and hence this technique cannot be used in high stake situations.
+This method theoretically seems to work in expectation terms, but for individual trials occasionally gives sub-optimal results.The new data generated depends upon previous policy and hence this technique cannot be used in high stake situations.

 ### dependencies: